kroma-network/kroma-specs/specs/protocol/validation.md

 > **_NOTE:_**
 > Before the introduction of the KRO governance token, the
 > [validator system was ETH-based](./validator-v1/validator-pool.md).
 With introduction of KRO token, the
-> [KRO-based validator system](./validator-v2/overview.md) has been introduced, mitigating several limitations of the
+> system had been transited to [KRO-based validator system](./validator-v2/overview.md), mitigating several limitations
-> ETH-based system.
+> of the ETH-based system.

 The validator's role is to construct and submit output roots, which are commitments to the L2's state, to the `L2OutputOracle` contract on L1.
 To do this, the validator periodically queries the [rollup node](rollup-node.md) for